-Pinterest Has A Bogus Health News Problem
+Bogus Health News Is All Over Pinterest

 With little effort over the past month, BuzzFeed News found more than a dozen misleading health-related pins that were being shared widely.

-One pin, saved to about 13,000 boards, falsely claimed: "Even Doctors Can Not Explain This: Boiled Cinnamon And Honey Is The Cure For Many Health Problems,” from cancer to arthritis to gall bladder infections.
+One pin, saved to about 13,000 boards, falsely claimed: "Even Doctors Can Not Explain This: Boiled Cinnamon And Honey Is The Cure For Many Health Problems,” from cancer to arthritis to gallbladder infections.
 Another pin with a bogus claim — "Retired Pharmacy Chief Said: 'The World Needs To Know, Alkaline Water Kills Cancer'” — was saved to more than 16,500 boards.

 One pin, saved to 16,000 boards, suggested in its title that “vitamin B17” could be a “cancer treatment.”
 But that’s a nickname for a chemical compound that is not an officially recognized vitamin and does not cure cancer.
 In fact, large doses can generate dangerous or even fatal levels of cyanide.